juhasev/sample-ninja-help/edit-panelist-sub-panel.md

+### Sub-Panel

-#### Sub-Panel - denotes which Sub-Panel this unique individual belongs to.
+Tells you which sub panel this individual belongs to along with sub panel's supported locales.